imkevinxu/BleuChat/README.md

 Setup
 -----

-Run `bin/setup`

-This will install the gem and pod dependencies.
+Run `bin/setup` to install the Gem and Pod dependencies.

 Development
 -----------

-Open `BleuChat.xcworkspace` to get started.
+Open `BleuChat.xcworkspace` to start developing.

 Testing
 -------

-Press `⌘+U` to run unit tests.
+Press `⌘+U` to run UI and Unit tests.